Check-In

 Make sure you know of any sessions that are compulsory to attend, especially if there are Professional, Statutory and Regulatory Bodies (PSRBs) requirements for your course.
 You must attend those sessions.

-Student engagement is monitored over a five-week period from the start of semester and then again over the second half of the semester.
+Student engagement is monitored over a five to eight week period (depending on the academic year) from the start of semester and then again over the second half of the semester.
+These periods are known as a ‘block’.

 1. If engagement is below the baseline expectation, you will receive a supportive email from your department encouraging you to increase your engagement and giving you details of all support available.
 You don't need to respond directly to the email.